If you are thinking about living and working in Dubai, you have probably heard that there is no income tax in Dubai.

 Further, you are taxed on any visit to a hotel in Dubai or even a meal out: tax adds 10% to your bill.
 Alcohol is heavily taxed upon importation, it is 50% to bring it in to the country and then another 30% if you have a liquor license and buy alcohol for home consumption.

-In 2018, the UAE introduced a 5% VAT to mostly all purchases of services and goods sold in the UAE.
+And finally, in 2018, the UAE introduced a 5% VAT to mostly all purchases of services and goods sold in the UAE.

 Do you want to live a tax-free live in the UAE?